Dr. Xi Peng, 彭曦

 • Rationale Optimization: Safeguard AI predictions with valid rationales for safety and reliability.

-• Autonomous Vehicle: End-to-end safe learning system.
+• Fault-tolerant AI for Autonomous Vehicles: End-to-end safe learning for model, hardware, and system.

 Awards